Are you overweight?

 When I first started out, I had a few biases to being overweight that admittedly, looking back, didn’t serve my clients as well as I would now.
 I was all about slow and steady weight loss and getting within a range of body fat that the standard norm charts deem ‘Normal’.

-Now while that is still very much part of my service delivery for some clients, I have softened the edges towards other methods as my continued learning has become more in depth and my skills have developed.
+Now while that is still very much part of my service delivery for some of the clients at Target Active Fitness, I have softened the edges towards other methods as my continued learning has become more in depth and my skills have developed.

 And I find there is a modicum of truth in the ‘health at every size’ doctrine!